Cuis-Smalltalk/Learning-Cuis/PackageRef.md

 # Cuis Package Reference

-Also, do a search on GitHub repositories containing 'Cuis-Smalltalk'
+Also, do a search on GitHub for repositories containing 'Cuis-Smalltalk'